Text mining – the context

 The business benefits of text mining

 Typical businesses now deal with vast amounts of data from all kinds of sources.
 The amount of data produced, collected, and processed has increased by approximately 5000% since 2010.

 As well as the traditional information, like accounting and record-keeping, customer details, HR records, and marketing lists, brands must now contend with a whole new layer of data.

-There are external data like social media, emails and instant messages, reviews, news media and IoT data, and internal data, such as meta-data and analytic information, customer profiles used for personalisation, compliance check data, and many more sources, all producing streams of information 24 hours a day.
+That includes external data like social media, emails and instant messages, online reviews, news media and IoT data, and internal data, such as meta-data and analytic information, customer profiles used for personalisation, compliance check data, and many more sources, all producing streams of information 24 hours a day.
 Some of it is structured, but much of it is unstructured text data.

 Dealing with this much information manually has become impossible, even for the largest and most successful businesses.
 It’s no longer a human task.

-All of this means companies have become much more selective and sophisticated when it comes to navigating data that are related to their activities.
-They must choose what sorts of information they capture and plan strategically to filter out the noise and arrive at the insights that will have the most impact.
+All of this means companies have become much more selective and sophisticated when it comes to navigating data related to their activities.
+They must choose what sorts of information they capture from textual materials and plan strategically to filter out the noise and arrive at the insights that will have the most impact.

 Text mining technologies

 To get from a heap of unstructured text data to a condensed, accurate set of insights and actions takes multiple text mining techniques working together, some in sequence and some simultaneously.
 The text data has to be selected, sorted, organised, parsed and processed, and then analysed in the way that’s most useful to the end-user.
 Finally, the information can be presented and shared using tools like dashboards and data visualisation.

 Here are a few of the text mining techniques currently in use.